 with four speeds and chain drive.

 1924 Both models reduced to three speeds for the next couple of years.

 1926 Was the last year of motorcycle production, but cars continued until 1930.

-If you have a query about about this page, or have some information to add, please
+If you have further information or a query related to this page, please